El Cerrito, California: Geography

-Albany Hill in neighboring Albany, California, named by Luis María Peralta as "El Cerrito de San Antonio" ("The Little Hill of St. Anthony"), is the namesake of the city.
+Albany Hill in neighboring Albany, named by Luis María Peralta as "El Cerrito de San Antonio" ("The Little Hill of St. Anthony"), is the namesake of the city.

-According to the United States Census Bureau, the city has a total area of 3.7 sqmi, all of it land.
+According to the United States Census Bureau, the city has a total area of 3.7 sqmi, all land.
 The city ranges in elevation from 20 to 934 feet, with an average elevation of 69 ft.

-El Cerrito is located on the eastern shore of San Francisco Bay in the extreme southwest corner of Contra Costa County.
+El Cerrito is located on the eastern shore of San Francisco Bay in the extreme southwestern corner of Contra Costa County.
 The hilly areas of El Cerrito provide views of San Francisco and of the Golden Gate Bridge.
 El Cerrito is located along Interstate 80 and is near Interstate 580.
 It is bordered by Albany and Kensington to the south, the Richmond annex to the west, East Richmond Heights to the north, and Wildcat Canyon Regional Park to the east.

 The namesake of El Cerrito ("the little hill" in Spanish), local landmark Albany Hill, is not located in El Cerrito itself but just across the border in the municipality of Albany.
 The Hayward Fault runs through El Cerrito.
 El Cerrito is within 490 ft of Berkeley to the southeast, and is approximately 5 mi from the University of California Berkeley campus.